 - More Expensive

 This low-cost 10G SFP+ DAC is beneficial, as an example, for interconnecting a collection of switches, as well as for short-distance connections between switch ports and Ethernet interfaces on servers as well as other devices.
 Before the growth and development of 10GBASE-T, it was the only real low-cost copper connection designed for 10 Gbps operation.
 For active and passive 10G SFP+ DAC, each has advantages and disadvantages.
 You can select according to your special needs.
-You can also get 10G SFP+ DAC of various compatible brands from here.
+You can also get 10G SFP+ direct attach cable of various compatible brands from here.

 Related Article: 10GBASE-LRM vs. 10GBASE-LX4, Which One Wins?